smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 This protects against bitterness.
 The caseworker who expects gratitude will be disappointed.
 The one who expects nothing can continue indefinitely.
 {~~}

-The nurse marks the wrong code.
-Goes home.
-Sleeps.
-Returns.
+The nurse marks the wrong code, goes home to sleep, and then returns.
 Does it again when she can, doesn't when she can't, forgives herself either way.
 The system still functions.
 She still functions within it.

-Not victory.
-Not surrender.
-Just the choice, repeated until it becomes habit, to remain human in contexts designed to make humanity inefficient.
+This isn't a victory, but it's not a surrender; it's a concsious choice, repeated until it becomes habit, to remain human in contexts designed to make humanity inefficient.

 Tomorrow the labyrinth will need rebuilding.
 Tomorrow the passages will need adjusting.
 Tomorrow new patients will need new mercies.

-Good.
-She has some ideas.

 ---